 Today we provide 16,000 hours of care per month to almost 500 military families, but civilian families need support as well.

 - In Hampton Roads, more than 45% of students are eligible for free and reduced price lunch program.

 - Young children get as much as 80% of their daily nutrients in childcare.

 The Planning Council works with more than 2,200 childcare providers in Virginia, Maryland, and the District of Columbia to provide healthy meals and snacks for children in their care.

 Connecting childcare providers with USDA reimbursements insures each child receives well-balanced meals and nutritious food.

 We also provide professional development, online resources, and technical assistance to help childcare providers teach children about healthy choices, exercise, and how to grow their own fruits and vegetables for a lifetime of healthy eating.

 If the program did not exist, I probably would not even know the healthier choices.

 Today, we provide 14,000 children with 11 million meals, but more needs to be done.

-Claudia Gooch served as vice president of Community Planning and Development for The Planning Council for 24 years, before retiring in 2016.
+Claudia Gooch served as Vice President of Community Planning and Development for The Planning Council for 24 years, before retiring in 2016.
 Her groundbreaking work in helping homeless citizens have good homes has been recognized by the Virginia Housing Alliance and by the City of Norfolk.
 Through Claudia’s leadership, hundreds of vulnerable families remained stably housed.
-She led a regional initiative that resulted in the creation of 320 supportive efficiency apartments. and implemented the Housing Broker Program which has resulted in over 1,400 households with significant housing barriers being placed into new housing units.
+She led a regional initiative that resulted in the creation of 320 supportive efficiency apartments. and implemented the Housing Broker Program which resulted in over 1,400 households with significant housing barriers being placed into new housing units.